 1. Old Macau – Where to Stay in Macau First Time

-Old Macau is a neighbourhood located on the Macau Peninsula.
+Old Macau is a neighborhood located on the Macau Peninsula.
 It is connected to the mainland part of China and is where you’ll find a whole host of heritage attractions and iconic landmarks.
 The region is brimming with history and culture, which is why it’s my recommendation for where to stay in Macau if you’re visiting for the first time.

 Old Macau is also a haven for foodies and travellers who love to eat.
 Dotted throughout this atmospheric district are a great selection of cosy cafes, charming restaurants, and upscale eateries offering everything from traditional Macanese and Portuguese cuisines to innovative Asian fusion and modern international fare.
 If you’re looking to eat well, Old Macau is for you.